-No matter what any guru or flashy new article circulating around the blogosphere may say, there is no denying that backlinks are still the most important factor for ranking sites in the search engines.
+No matter what any guru or attention-grabbing article circulating the blogosphere may say, there is no denying that backlinks are still the most important factor for ranking sites and will be for the foreseeable future.

-Because of the importance of links and the difficulty in getting quality links, one of the most common questions we see around the community is how to get high quality backlinks for free.
+Because of the importance of links and the difficulty in getting quality links, one of the most common topics we see in the community is how to get high quality backlinks for free.

-While it’s true that most of the more powerful links (PBN, Niche Edits, Guest Posts) will most likely end up costing you some money (or take you god-knows-how-long to accumulate naturally), free backlinks can still do a lot of good for you and are still a necessary part of the ranking process.
+While it’s true that most of the more powerful links (PBN, Niche Edits, Guest Posts) will most likely end up costing you some money or take years to accumulate, free backlinks can still do a lot of good for you and are still a necessary part of the ranking process.

-We are excited to bring you this list of what we believe are the most stable and effective ways to create free backlinks that can benefit your sites’ rankings now and for quite some time.
+We are excited to bring you this list of what we believe are the most useful and effective ways to create free backlinks that actually help you rank.

 Forum and Blog Comments